 Architects at any stage of practice contemplate how to better manage both practice and project risk.
 Our loss prevention education offerings arm architects with practical, useful and insightful ways to think about risk, alongside proactive methods to mitigate risks.
-Limiting or minimizing exposures that might lead to potential claims are emphasized in all our loss prevention education, so that architects become more aware to the risks associated with practice.
+Limiting or minimizing exposures that might lead to potential claims are emphasized in all our loss prevention education, so that architects become more aware of the risks associated with practice.

 A program that introduces the concepts and origins of insurance to architects, augmented by a discussion of professional liability insurance, how it works, the roles and responsibilities of insurer and insured, and some of the standard features of any professional liability policy.
 The program includes discussion of some of the features of the Pro-Demnity program that set it apart from other products available in the market.